SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 equals 2 times the cost of the Disadvantage.
 Effects generally do not provide a target with Advantages or affect the Funds attribute.
-Manipulation effects that don’t fall into any category should be given a diﬃculty and the circumstance in which the diﬃculty can be beat.
-The diﬃculty equals the effect’s value.
+Manipulation effects that don’t fall into any category should be given a difficulty and the circumstance in which the difficulty can be beat.
+The difficulty equals the effect’s value.
 A manipulation may contain more than one effect.
 Each effect is determined separately and added to the total.
 All of the effects must